gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 ---

 Each of these primitives is non-deterministic by design.
-The OS scheduler picks which thread acquires a contended `Lock` first, which order a `Barrier` releases its waiters, which `Condition` waiter `notify()` wakes; it picks differently each run.
+The OS scheduler picks which thread acquires a contended `Lock` first, which order a `Barrier` releases its waiters, which `Condition` waiter `notify()` wakes; it picks a different order each run.
 Production code relies on that flexibility: a lock exists to resolve contention without callers specifying an order.
 As Edward Lee put it in
 [_The Problem with Threads_](https://www2.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-1.pdf): _"threads represent a
 huge step.
 They discard the most essential and appealing properties of sequential computation: understandability, predictability, and determinism."_